nandac/letterloom/docs/documentation.typ

 - Customizable Footnotes: Add informative footnotes with options for personalized formatting.

-- Figures and Figure Captions: Incorporate and label figures seamlessly for detailed correspondence.
+- Figures and Figure Captions: Incorporate and label figures seamlessly for illustrated correspondence.

 - Enclosures and Attachments: Clearly list additional documents included with the letter.